How much does it cost to prune a tree?

-Get free estimates from tree experts in your city.
+Get free estimates from tree experts near you

 Pruning is an essential part of tree maintenance, helping keep any trees on your property healthy and strong.
 Often confused with trimming, which is mainly about changing the shape and look of a tree, pruning is more focused on maintaining tree health by chopping away dead or diseased branches.
 This also reduces the risks to your family and home from any branches that might fall.

 The national average cost to prune a tree is $350 to $650, with most homeowners paying about $450 to prune a 30-foot apple tree professionally.
 The cost for pruning a tree starts as low as $250 for a small 10-foot tree with a simple pruning service or as high as $2,500 for an 80-foot tree near power lines and requires an arborist to climb.

 Tree Pruning Prices